Updated May 22, 2023

 Introduction to PostgreSQL RAISE EXCEPTION

-PostgreSQL raises an exception is used to raise the statement for reporting the warnings, errors and other type of reported message within a function or stored procedure.
-We are raising the exception in function and stored procedures in PostgreSQL; there are different level available of raise exception, i.e. info, notice, warning, debug, log and notice.
+PostgreSQL uses the raise exception statement to raise exceptions and report warnings, errors, and other types of messages within a function or stored procedure.
+We are raising the exception in function and stored procedures in PostgreSQL; there are different level available of raise exception, i.e., info, notice, warning, debug, log, and notice.
 We can basically use the raise exception statement to raise errors and report the messages; by default, the exception level is used in the raise exception.
 We can also add the parameter and variable in the raise exception statement; also, we can print our variable’s value.

 Given below is the syntax: